 I was alone at the concert, but it didn’t feel that way.
 Without prominent lyrics to trigger memories of the past or fantasies for the future, Stell’s music brought me fully into the present moment.
 I felt just as connected to the music as I did to those around me.
 Our bodies were submerged in sound as our minds transcended into a realm of elevated consciousness.
 In that moment, I think I understood what Daniela meant when she said she valued EDM for its ability to bring people together.
 Unlike the music I grew up listening to, Stell’s music is all about the here and now.

 In the middle of my conversation with Daniela, I took a moment to observe the small sliver of her room I could see through my iPhone screen.
 Above her headboard were three vertical skateboard decks that serve as a canvas for Basquiat’s Irony of Negro Policeman.
 I had forgotten about this piece of room decor.
-I found myself perplexed that my friend, a white female, had chosen to display this painting.
-A painting that depicts the paradox of a black man enforcing laws that were created to inhibit the freedom of black people.
+I found myself slightly perplexed that my friend, a white female, had resonated with a painting that depicts the paradox of a Black man enforcing laws that were created to inhibit the freedom of Black people.
 It’s a blow at the white-dominated establishment.
-I was confused why Daniela resonates enough with this particular artwork to sleep with it above her head every night.

-I decided to save that conversation for another time, but it briefly reminded me of my rap-obsessed white friends.
+I decided to save that conversation for another time, but it briefly reminded me of my white friends who love rap music.
 According to an article in The Western Journal of Black Studies at Washington State University, “rap was created and continues to exist primarily as a young, African American (predominantly male) rhetoric of resistance primarily to issues of race.”

-So I decided to Facetime my classmate, Austin, who has previously expressed his admiration for rap artists.
-I don’t know much about the kid, other than the fact that he’s in my English class, he’s an acting major and he’s white.
-I wanted to hear why he felt a connection to rap music, a genre that originated in the hip-hop culture of urban, working class African-Americans.
+My classmate Austin, who previously expressed his admiration for rap artists, agreed to Facetime me about this phenomenon.
+I don’t know much about the kid, other than the fact that he’s in my English class, he’s an acting major, and he’s white.
+I wanted to hear why he felt a connection to rap music, a genre that originated in the hip-hop culture of urban, working-class Black communities.

-I noticed that his hair looked neat and short, as if he had recently gotten a haircut.
-I reminded myself that there are currently people protesting for the freedom to go to their local barber shops.
+I noticed that his hair looked neat and short as if he had recently gotten a haircut.
+Then, a quick reality check: there are currently people protesting for the freedom to go to their local barbershops.
 He clarified that what I was really noticing was his newly shaven beard.
 It was good to know at least one of us has their shit together right now.